renz45/mandrill_mailer/README.md

 ```

 ## Using Delayed Job
 The typical Delayed Job mailer syntax won't work with this as of now.
-Either create a custom job or que the mailer as you would que a method.
+Either create a custom job or queue the mailer as you would queue a method.
 Take a look at the following examples:

 ```ruby
 def send_hallpass_expired_mailer